Did you know there are disadvantages to indexed universal life insurance (IUL)?

 Surely, the agent ultimately tells you it is life insurance (at your meeting, of course).
 Before the agent does so, however, you are probably thinking this is some type of investment, right?

 Universal life insurance is a hard one for the everyday person to understand.
-All of its components are unbundled, meaning, in the simplest terms, you can adjust your premiums.
+All of its components are unbundled, meaning, in the simplest terms, you have flexible premiums.
 You can pay a lower amount if you want.
 You can even skip a payment if you want to, provided there is sufficient cash value in the policy.

-In other words, if you need life insurance for life insurance, you don’t need an indexed universal life insurance policy.
+In other words, if you simply need life insurance for life insurance, you don’t need an indexed universal life insurance policy.
+You just need term life insurance.
 With commitment, you can buy term life insurance and invest the difference.
 In fact, in my guide to indexed universal life, I provide a performance example, looking back 27 years (with the Great Recession, tech bubble, and many corrections included).
 An investment always came out ahead.

 Note: there are some people who might benefit from this type of policy, and we will get to those people in a minute.

 The disadvantages of indexed universal life insurance abound.
 Here are some more…